2019 Honda CR-V vs Kia Sportage

 Inside the Kia Sportage and Honda CR-V, you’ll find plenty of room for you and four other passengers.
 Overall, though, the Honda CR-V offers more headroom, legroom, and shoulder room.
 Although the Kia Sportage barely has more front legroom, it sacrifices its rear legroom to do so.

 And though the Honda CR-V has more space for passengers to stretch out in, it doesn’t compromise on its cargo space.
 With the second row folded down, the 2019 CR-V provides 75.8 cubic feet of cargo space, so you can easily fit in your groceries, luggage, and gear.
 In comparison, the Kia Sportage only has a maximum of 60.1 cubic feet of cargo room.

 Honda vs Kia: Safety Technology

-The Honda CR-V and Kia Sportage both have an appealing selection of safety systems to keep you alert and focused on the road ahead.
+The Honda CR-V and Kia Sportage have an appealing selection of safety systems to keep you alert and focused on the road ahead.

 With the Kia Sportage, you’ll have an available array of advanced safety features, such as the Lane Departure Warning System (LDWS).
 With LDWS, you’ll be alerted to any unintentional lane drifting, so you can safely guide the Sportage back to the center of the lane.

-- Lane Keeping Assist System (LKAS): LKAS will adjust your steering if it senses you straying from the center of the lane.
+- Lane Keeping Assist System (LKAS): LKAS will adjust your steering if it senses you are straying from the center of the lane.